stevekinney/react-and-typescript/lessons/reducers.md

 Last time around, we used conditionals, which helped.
 But TypeSafe actions gives us another option.

-So, I'd rather see us do something like this:
+I'd rather see us do something like this:

 ```ts
 export const reducer = (state: PizzaState, action: PizzaAction): PizzaState => {